Degaga-Emiru/Loan_Management_System/README.md

 Create a feature branch

-Commit your changes
+Commit changes

-Open a Pull Request
+Open a PR with screenshots & test notes

 📄 License

-This project is licensed under the MIT License — you are free to use, modify, and distribute it.
+MIT License — free to use, modify & distribute.